GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/unhindered-wordpress-email-notifications/docs/modules/unhindered-wordpress-email-notifications/en.md

 The email functionality uses WordPress function `wp_mail`, hence any email configuration (such as the SMTP provider) is applied.

-Check the documentation for the [Email Sender](https://gatographql.com/extensions/email-sender/) extension to learn more.
+Read the documentation for the [Email Sender](https://gatographql.com/extensions/email-sender/) extension to learn more.

 ## List of bundled extensions